-start function
+Start of program

-print("In start")
+print("Program started")

 fun()

-The missing set of
+With python the missing set

-brackets do not produce a
+of brackets do not produce a

 syntax/translation error

 '''

 Another Common Problem: Indentation

 - Recall: In Python indentation indicates that statements are part of the body of a function. - (In other programming languages the indentation is not a mandatory part of the language but indenting is considered good style because it makes the program easier to read). - Forgetting to indent: